-Before your mammogram, you may want to take an over-the-counter pain medication, such as aspirin (Bayer) or ibuprofen (Advil).
-This may reduce your risk of discomfort during the mammogram.
-It may also reduce soreness afterward.
+Before your mammogram, you may want to take an over-the-counter pain medication, such as aspirin (Bayer) or ibuprofen (Advil), if your healthcare provider determines it’s a safe option based on your medical history.

-When you arrive at your doctor’s office, you’ll need to answer some questions about your family history and any prior mammograms, if you’ve had any.
-Most likely, you’ll be taken to wait in a separate waiting room that’s specifically for women getting mammograms.
+When you arrive at your healthcare provider’s office, you’ll need to answer some questions about your family history and any prior mammograms, if you’ve had any.
+This is very important for the imaging team to know.

-The X-ray technician will then position your breasts, one at a time, on a plastic imaging plate.
+They will then position your breasts, one at a time, on a plastic imaging plate.
 Another plate will compress your breast while the technician captures X-rays from several angles.